actions/setup-java/README.md

 See the help docs on [Publishing a Package with Gradle](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-gradle-for-use-with-github-packages#example-using-gradle-groovy-for-a-single-package-in-a-repository) for more information on the `build.gradle` configuration file.

-## Apache Maven within a Shared Runner
+## Apache Maven within a self-hosted runner

-When using an Actions shared runner the default `$HOME` directory can be shared by a number of workflows at the same time which could overwrite existing settings file.
-Setting the `m2-home` variable allows you to choose a unique location for your settings file.
+When using an Actions self-hosted runner with multiple shared runners the default `$HOME` directory can be shared by a number runners at the same time which could overwrite existing settings file.
+Setting the `settings-path` variable allows you to choose a unique location for your settings file.

 ```yaml
 jobs: